artempyanykh/shellmark/README.md

 <img src="./assets/shellmark.gif" alt="Shellmark demonstration: CLI and TUI"/>

-> THIS IS AN EARLY ALPHA.
-It works for me, but requires better UX and more polish.

 `shellmark` is a cross-platform bookmark mananger for your shell.
 The main features are:
 1. `shellmark add` to bookmark directories and files.